Disney ResortsTipsUpdates

 This boat ride down the Sassagoula River is an amazing way to see parts of Walt Disney World you normally don’t get to see such as the treehouses at Disney’s Saratoga Springs Resort on the way to Disney Springs.

-At Disney’s Caribbean Beach Resort, Guests will be able to enjoy the skyliner to both EPCOT and Disney’s Hollywood Studios.
+At Disney’s Caribbean Beach Resort, Guests can enjoy the skyline to both EPCOT and Disney’s Hollywood Studios.
 Being the hub for this transportation feature allows Guests easy access to a theme park.

-Having this additional mode of transportation helps make these Resorts a step above the values.
+This additional transportation mode helps make these Resorts a step above the values.

 Sebastians Caribbean Beach Resort